Color Genomics has raised $52 million in equity financing

 Genetic health screening startup Color Genomics has raised $52 million so far in what could end up totaling just over $81 million in equity financing, according to a recent SEC filing.

-Color is similar to other genetics startups like 23andMe and Ancestry in that it provides information to you based on the DNA given in a spit tube test.
+Color is similar to other genetics startups, like 23andMe and Ancestry, in that it provides information to you based on the DNA given in a spit tube test.
 It’s main focus has been in providing a series of genetic cancer screenings in an at-home kit.

 The company recently launched a test for hereditary high cholesterol as an indication for possible heart disease and says it plans to release more genetic health screening kits in the future.

-The new funding, first spotted by Axios, doesn’t disclose who’s put money in just yet but General Catalyst led the company’s Series B round.
+The new funding, first spotted by Axios, doesn’t disclose who’s put money in just yet, but General Catalyst led the company’s Series B round.
 Other previous investors include Khosla Ventures, Formation 8, Emerson Collective, AME Cloud Ventures, Eric Schmidt’s Innovation Endeavors and various tech angels.

 Color had raised a total of $98.5 million before this round, bringing the total so far to $150.5 million.
 The company will have just over $179 million in venture capital in the coffers if it ends up hitting the $81 million mark.